fuse-box/fuse-box/docs/quantum.md

 });
 ```

-UglifyJs is enabled by default, don't forget it install it
+UglifyJs is used optionally and activated with `{uglify : true}` option, don't forget it install it

 Via NPM:
 ```bash